 Bcd gradient profiles in the large and small embryos exhibit scaling properties

 To quantitatively evaluate the Bcd gradient profiles from the large and small embryos, we extracted the Bcd intensity B from individual embryos and expressed it as a function of either x or x/L (see Methods).
-Fig. X shows the mean B profiles from the large and small embryos as a function of x.
+Fig. 2 shows the mean B profiles from the large and small embryos as a function of x.
 These results further confirmed the observation that the anterior region of the large embryos has lower Bcd concentration than their small counterparts.
-When these mean B profiles are expressed as a function of x/L (Fig. X), they exhibited a striking convergence in most parts of the embryos along the AP axis (except the anterior).
+When these mean B profiles are expressed as a function of x/L (Fig. 2), they exhibited a striking convergence in most parts of the embryos along the AP axis (except the anterior).
 The observed convergence is a hallmark of Bcd gradient scaling (ref).

-To better evaluate this convergence or scaling of Bcd gradient profiles, we plotted the difference between the mean B values of these embryos, B, as a function of either x or x/L (Fig. X and Y respectively).
+To better evaluate this convergence or scaling of Bcd gradient profiles, we plotted the difference between the mean B values of these embryos, B, as a function of either x or x/L (Fig. 3A and B respectively).
 Our results show that, despite the low mean B in large embryos at the anterior region yielding a negative B there, the two mean profiles cross each other at x = ~100 m (Fig X) to yield a positive B. This positive B is propagated relatively stably through the rest of AP length (Fig. X).
 Fig. X shows that B, when plotted as a function of x/L, was greatly reduced to hug around the 0 line in most parts of the embryo (except the anterior).
 These results demonstrate quantitatively that the mean Bcd gradient profiles from the large and small embryos are scaled in most parts of the embryos (except the anterior region).
 They show that these two profiles are “similar” to each other when expressed as a function of normalized AP position.

 To further evaluate the scaling properties of the Bcd gradient profiles in the large and small embryos, we plotted the difference between large and small embryos in positions at which the mean Bcd profiles cross given thresholds.
 This difference is defined as x and is plotted either as a function of x or x/L. (see Dev paper for how to continue the rest)>/.
 Together, our results document that, despite the unexpectedly “reversed” B0 in the large and small embryos, the Bcd gradient profiles are actually scaled in most parts of the embryo along the AP axis.